04th December, 2023

 If the cheapest quote came from an installer with one star reviews for example, you know you should probably avoid them.

 To get a quick and easy quote in less than ten minutes, click here. iHeat offers a reliable service for an affordable price, and a Gas Safe registered engineer can be with you to replace your boiler as soon as 24 hours with no hidden charges.

 Ensure you can pay for your boiler the way you want to.
 If you require a finance plan over 10 years, make sure that this is an option your installer can offer you to avoid an awkward conversation if they require an upfront payment.

-iHeat offers flexible finance plans such as 0% apr for 2 years and £10.32/month for 10 years (9.9% APR), so no matter how you’d like to pay, iHeat has got you covered.
+iHeat offers flexible finance plans such as 0% apr for 2 years, so no matter how you’d like to pay, iHeat has got you covered.

 Don’t be fooled by cowboy installers.
 Ensure your engineer is Gas Safe registered and has good reviews. iHeat only hires reputable local Gas Safe engineers.
 Get your free fixed quote today.